Quick Guide to Common Law Marriage in Kansas

 2. There has been continuous cohabitation between the parties

 3. There is a public declaration or holding that the parties are husband and wife

-• the two parties actually cohabitated in an out of state jurisdiction, such as Kansas or another state that establishes validity
+• The two parties actually cohabitated in an out of state jurisdiction, such as Kansas or another state that establishes the validity

-• the out of state jurisdiction had established common law marriage requirements
+• The of state jurisdiction had established common law marriage requirements

 Even after a court has heard testimony and evidence, they may still not recognize the common law marriage in Kansas within the out-of-state jurisdiction because of their marriage requirements.